Savvythelegend/PGDocs/docs/connection_pooling.md

 PgBouncer instance reloads the updated configuration without disrupting the service.

-!!!
-Warning
+:::warning
-    Every PgBouncer pod has the same configuration, aligned with the parameters in the specification.
+Every PgBouncer pod has the same configuration, aligned
+    with the parameters in the specification.
 A mistake in these parameters might disrupt the operability of the whole pooler.
     The operator doesn't validate the value of any option.